agilebits/go-redis-queue/README.md

 - Insert multiple job at once
 - Remove a job
-- Have multiple times the same job (same body)
+- Have multiple times the same job (same content)

 ## Usage